-Stock traders must continuously conduct research and analysis to determine potential price patterns of stocks.
-This involves keeping a close eye on the day to day movements of financial markets, as well as taking into consideration broader economic trends.
+Stock traders must continuously conduct research and analysis to determine the potential price patterns of stocks.
+This involves keeping a close eye on the day-to-day movements of financial markets, as well as taking into consideration broader economic trends.
 Traders then use this information to inform their buy and sell decisions, often ending up at proprietary trading firms.

 Investing and stock trading goes hand in hand, but investing is a far broader term.
 We can divide investing careers into two main categories – asset management (the “buy-side”) and investment banking (the “sell-side”).
 Investment banking positions are often heavily quantitative, while asset management usually involves building relationships and helping clients achieve goals.